2022 Yas Island Formula 2 round: Sprint race

 Richard Verschoor started the sprint race from pole, but was overtaken by eventual sprint race winner Liam Lawson on Lap 10.
 Felipe Drugovich made up four places from seventh place on the grid to finish in third.
 Dennis Hauger finished in fourth, while Amaury Cordeel secured his best Formula 2 finish in fifth place.
 Logan Sargeant held on to his starting position of sixth, despite dropping down to ninth on the opening lap; a red flag, deployed after Enzo Fittipaldi and Jehan Daruvala collided at Turn 3, enabled Sargeant to return to his original starting position for the rolling restart.

 Jack Doohan finished in seventh, unable to overtake Sargeant despite the American driver having a flat-spotted left front tyre.
 Roy Nissany was the final points finisher in eighth place.

 Feature race

 Ayumu Iwasa won the feature race from pole position after battling Felipe Drugovich, whose second-place finish secured the 2022 Teams' Championship title for MP Motorsport.
 Liam Lawson finished in third, leapfrogging Carlin ahead of ART Grand Prix to finish second in the teams' standings.
-A virtual safety car was deployed on the opening lap after Ralph Boschung made contact with Juan Manuel Correa before spinning out at Turn 9.
+A virtual safety car was deployed on the opening lap after Ralph Boschung made contact with Juan Manuel Correa before spin out at Turn 9.
 Boschung retired from the race, having been unable to recover his car.
 Théo Pourchaire made the first overtake after racing resumed on Lap 3, demoting Dennis Hauger down to third.
 Drugovich followed soon after with a move on Roy Nissany to take second.

 A marginally quicker pit stop allowed Lawson to overtake Hauger in the pit lane on Lap 8, allowing the Carlin driver to assume a net position of third, behind Iwasa and Drugovich.
 Jack Doohan pit on Lap 26, having been one of the few drivers starting on medium compound tyres; however, his front left tyre detached following his pit stop, forcing him to retire from the race and triggering another virtual safety car.
 Théo Pourchaire suffered a terminal mechanical issue after hitting a bird with four laps to go, causing him to retire from the race.
 Hauger and Logan Sargeant finished fourth and fifth respectively, with Amaury Cordeel, Richard Verschoor, Jüri Vips, Marcus Armstrong and Nissany the rest of the points finishers.
 Nissany received a five-second time penalty for track limits, dropping him down from his on-track finishing position of seventh.